sam-caldwell/life/README.md

 ## Further Reading
 - [Life Internals](docs/life.md) : Documentation about the `life` program and how it works.
 - [Physics Internals](docs/physics.md) : Documentation about the `physics` program and how it works.
+- [Nuclear Internals](docs/nuclear.md) : Documentation about the `nuclear` program and how it works.

 ## License